ertuo-php/ertuo/README.md

 You are not limited to the available rules.
 You can create your own using the `RuleInterface` interface, and using your own logic inside it.
-The one important rule to follow is to only work with non-empty steps.
+The one important restriction to follow is to only work with non-empty steps.

 ```php
 use Ertuo\Result;